Waḥy: Purpose

-According to Islamic scholar Muhammad Shafi Usmani, God has created three media through which human receive knowledge: the senses, the faculty of reason, and the divine revelation; and it is the third one that addresses the liturgical and eschatological issues, answers the questions regarding God's purpose behind creating mankind, and acts as a guidance for the mankind as to choosing the correct way.
+According to Islamic scholar Muhammad Shafi, God has created three media through which human receive knowledge: the senses, the faculty of reason, and the divine revelation; and it is the third one that addresses the liturgical and eschatological issues, answers the questions regarding God's purpose behind creating mankind, and acts as a guidance for the mankind as to choosing the correct way.
 In Islamic belief, the sequence of divine revelation came to an end with Muhammad.

 Mode of descent

 As regard to revelation received by Muhammad, Muslim sources mention various modes in which they believe revelation came to him.
-Muslim scholar Muhammad Shafi Usmani has summarized five modes of descent.
+Muslim scholar Muhammad Shafi has summarised five modes of descent.
 The common mode was that Muhammad would hear sound like "the ringing of a bell" after which he found the message committed to his memory.
 Sometimes, the archangel would come in human shape, most often of Dihyah al-Kalbi.
 In two cases, Gabriel appeared in his real form.
 Once, on the night of Miraj, Muhammad is believed to have had a direct conversation with God.
-In the fifth mode, Gabriel would let the revelation enter into Muhammad’s heart.
+In the fifth mode, Gabriel would let the revelation enter into Muhammad's heart.

+The last two verses of Al-Baqarah were revealed directly to the Prophet Muhammad during the Night Journey and Ascension, without the mediation of Angel Gabriel (Jibreel), which is a unique distinction.